Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 node createKeyFile.js
 ```

 Copy and paste the text to a file (for example, `keyFile`).
 The file is your V3 Keystore key file.
+Each key file requires a TOML file.

 ## Create the TOML File